AlanWang1/AlanWang1/README.md

 I'm Alan, currently a 3rd year Computer Science Student at the University of Waterloo.
 I enjoy diving deep into all aspects of software engineering, currently finding an interest in backend engineering, distributed systems, and cloud computing.

-- 🔭 I’m currently working on - A web app to generate ambient soundscapes from popular songs
+- 🔭 I’m currently working on: A web app to generate ambient soundscapes from popular songs
-- 🌱 I’m currently learning - Distributed systems and systems architecture
+- 🌱 I’m currently learning: Distributed systems and systems architecture
-- 📫 How to reach me - Send me an email at alan.wang2@uwaterloo.ca!
+- 📫 How to reach me: Send me an email at alan.wang2@uwaterloo.ca!
-- 😄 Pronouns - he/him
+- 😄 Pronouns: he/him

 <!--